 The cool climate of Maine favors healthy lawns.
 The grass will grow lush and with few problems as long as basic plant needs are met, including proper soil fertility, soil structure, soil organic matter and proper watering and mowing

-No synthetic pesticides or fertilizers are needed for a quality lawn, and such synthetic chemicals can pollute bodies of water and harm wildlife, from beneficial insects to worms, fish, birds and others.
+You don’t need synthetic pesticides or fertilizers for a quality lawn, and such synthetic chemicals can pollute bodies of water and harm wildlife, from beneficial insects to worms, fish, birds and others.
 Unfortunately, according to the Maine Board of Pesticides Control, more than 6.2 million pounds of yard care pesticides were brought into Maine in 2007 – a sevenfold increase since 1995 that coincided with an equal explosion of yard care companies in Maine.
 The trend reversed in 2011, when yard care pesticides brought into Maine dropped to 5.7 million pounds.
 You can help continue this decrease by growing a lawn without using pesticides or by hiring an organic lawn care company

 Establishing a New Lawn

 You can start a new lawn in Maine almost anytime between early spring and mid-September.